wizos/awesome-stars-eryajf/README.md

 ## TypeScript

-*   [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Powered by OpenAI API (gpt-3.5-turbo) and Vercel
+*   [ourongxing/chatgpt-vercel](https://github.com/ourongxing/chatgpt-vercel) - Elegant and Powerfull.
+Powered by OpenAI and Vercel

 *   [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and fast book searcher, create and search your private library.
 Index metadata for over 10 million books in one minute as well as search in 30µs.